christinto/bitcannery-cli/README.md

 npm install
 ```

 Open two terminals.
-In the first on, run TestRPC server, which is an Ethereum client that behaves like the real Ethereum client, but doesn't actually connect to the network and uses in-memory blockchain instead.
+In the first one, run TestRPC, which is an Ethereum client that behaves like the real Ethereum client, but doesn't actually connect to the network and uses in-memory blockchain instead.
 We use it to make our tests run fast and allow doing weird things that are useful for testing, like changing block time faster than wall clock time progresses or rolling the whole blockchain back to some previously taken snapshot:

 ```shell
 # Terminal 1